 You can look at 'frontend/gwolle_gb-entry.php', and copy it to your theme folder.
 Then it will be loaded by the plugin.
 Make sure you keep track of changes in the default templatefile though.

 There are many hooks available in this plugin.
 Documentation is included in the zip file in /docs/actions and /docs/filters.
 Examples are included.
 If you have a need for a hook, please request this in the support forum.

 Sure you can if you want to.
 In my personal opinion however it can be a good thing to keep comments and guestbook entries separated.
 So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separate guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

-28 of 33 support threads in the last two months have been resolved.
+16 of 17 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?